 If you are new to the world of online gambling, the chances are that you will not have heard of Expekt, as they are a relatively small player in the industry.

-They do offer a decent range of sports to bet on.
+They do offer a decent range of sports to bet on and are especially strong on winter sports.
 Here’s a full list of sport markets that they offer:

 To access the live section of the website, click on “Live Betting” and then select the sport that you want to view.
 If it does not appear initially, click on the “View all” button to get the full selection.
 The odds are updated on a very regular basis, as are the statistics relating to the game.
 Stats are however very basic, much like the rest of the live section and no live streaming is offered – not even for horse racing.